 There are some notable places missing from this list, which we skipped due to finances, accessibility or the wrong season, such as Tortuguero.

-Here are the 12 places we visited in Costa Rica, in chronological order:
+Here are the 12 places we visited in our one month Costa Rica itinerary, in chronological order:

 #1.
 Playa Samara

-Having crossed the border from Nicaragua, Playa Samara was a fast introduction to expensive & litter-free Costa Rica!
+Having crossed the border from Nicaragua, Playa Samara was a fast introduction our to expensive & litter-free one month Costa Rica itinerary!

 Book accommodation in advance on weekends – the cheapest dorms we found available were $20.00, though this dropped sharply during weekdays.